tjparnell/biotoolbox/docs/MacOSNotes.md

 `mktemp --suffix=.c`.
 While that `--suffix` option is available to versions on Linux platforms, it is not available to the version on macOS, thus breaking the detection of libCurl.
 To work around this, we just have to tell it that, yes, we have libCurl.
-Comment out the five lines after `# Create a simple test-program...` and add a new line
+Edit the `Makefile` and comment out the five lines after `# Create a simple test-program...` and add a new line

 	HAVE_CURL=YES